Ceftolozane and Tazobactam

 1% to 10%:

-<1% (Limited to important or life-threatening): Abdominal distention, angina pectoris, candidiasis, Clostridium difficile associated diarrhea, dyspnea, dyspepsia, flatulence, fungal urinary tract infection, gastritis, hyperglycemia, hypomagnesemia, hypophosphatemia, increased gamma-glutamyl transferase, increased serum alkaline phosphatase, infusion site reaction, intestinal obstruction, nonhemorrhagic stroke, oropharyngeal candidiasis, paralytic ileus, positive direct Coombs test, renal failure, renal insufficiency, tachycardia, urticaria, venous thrombosis
+<1%, postmarketing, and/or case reports: Abdominal distention, angina pectoris, candidiasis, dyspepsia, dyspnea, flatulence, fungal urinary tract infection, gastritis, hyperglycemia, hypomagnesemia, hypophosphatemia, infusion site reaction, ischemic stroke, oropharyngeal candidiasis, paralytic ileus, tachycardia, urticaria, venous thrombosis, vulvovaginal candidiasis

 Concerns related to adverse effects:

 • Hypersensitivity: Hypersensitivity and anaphylaxis (serious and sometimes fatal) have been reported in patients receiving beta-lactam drugs.
 Question patient about previous hypersensitivity reactions to other cephalosporins, penicillins or other beta-lactams.
 Cross-sensitivity has been established.
 If administered, use with caution and if anaphylaxis occurs, discontinue and institute appropriate supportive therapy.

 • Superinfection: Use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 • Renal impairment: Exposure to ceftolozane is increased with increasing degrees of renal impairment; monitor creatinine clearance (CrCl) at least daily in patients with changing renal function and adjust the dose.
 In clinical trials, cure rates were lower in patients with a baseline CrCl of 30 to 50 mL/minute.